 The above rule will submit processes for each subject found on ABIDE2 project that provides

 dwi datatype with a dataset tag of "ABIDEII-BNI_1".

-Brainlife will only submit new process if it hasn't submitted a new process for each subject.
-Brainlife also won't submit new process if your project already has an output datasets (maybe generated by other rules, or generated manually).
-To be more specific about which datasets are generated by which rule, you can specify output dataset tags under outputs section.
+Brainlife will only submit a new process if it hasn't submitted a new process for each subject.
+Brainlife also won't submit a new process if your project already has an output dataset (maybe generated by other rules, or generated manually).
+To be more specific about which datasets are generated by which rule, you can specify output dataset tags under the outputs section.

 You can leave this default if you know you there won't be any other App generating the same output datatype.
 We recommend to always set output dataset tags just in case.

 Subject Filtering which limits the subjects that get processed.

 The above example will make this rule to only submit for subjects with names that start with "100" or "200".
 When you are setting up your first rule, it's always good to limit the number of subjects to make sure your rule is set up correctly.

 There are regular expression tutorials available online.
 Also, please feel free to send us your question via Brainlife slack team.

 Once you submit your pipeline rule, it should start submitting processes and you can monitor them under the processes tab.

 You can treat these processes as you normally do with any processes that you normally submit manually; examine outputs, stop, restart, etc. The output datasets will be automatically archived once each task has completed successfully.